 The researcher drew the plastic glass model (a) as shown in Figure 3 (b) on the board, then rotated the model 1800 to obtain Figure 3 (c).
 Then, the researcher explained to the students that if line k and line l were dragged upward (while demonstrating it), then they would intersect in one point.
-The researcher's activity is similar to those suggested in (Eriana et al., 2019) and (Sutiarso et al., 2017) who found that using realia could effectively improve students' concept mastery in mathematics learning.
+The researcher's activity is similar to those suggested in (Eriana, Kartono, & Sugianto, 2019) and (Sutiarso et al., 2017) who found that using realia could effectively improve students' concept mastery in mathematics learning.

-Soon after Figure 3 (c) was completely drawn, the researcher invited the students to rediscover the truncated cone formula.
+Soon after Figure 3 (c) has been completely drawn, the researcher invited the students to rediscover the truncated cone formula.
 The researcher provided scaffolding and guidance for the students on triangle congruence.
-Scaffolding is a notion that refers to an assistance provided by an adult or an expert (a teacher in this case) for the younger or the less knowledgeable ones.
-Scaffolding basically involves adults who control the elements of a task that are beyond students' capacity.
-Scaffolding allows students to concentrate on completing the elements of a task that are within their competency reach (Wood et al., 1976).
+Scaffolding is a notion that refers to assistance provided by an adult or an expert (a teacher in this case) for the younger or the less knowledgeable ones.
+Scaffolding involves adults who control the elements of a task that are beyond students' capacity.
+Scaffolding allows students to concentrate on completing the elements of a task that are within their competency reach (Wood, Bruner, & Ross, 1976).
 Scaffolding given by the researcher could help the students discover the following the truncated cone formula:

-The truncated cone formula $=\frac{1}{3}.\pi.h.(r.R+r^2+R^2)$
+The truncated cone formula =

+$$\frac{1}{3}$$

+. π . h . $(r.R + r^2 + R^2)$

-This finding is corroborated with those of (Inkeeree et al., 2018; Ling et al., 2016).
-(Ling et al., 2016) revealed that in cooperative learning, students had the ability to compete and work together in groups until their individual enthusiasm and creativity in learning were boosted.
+This finding is corroborated with those of (Inkeeree, Fauzee, & Othman, 2018; Ling, Ghazali, & Raman, 2016).
+(Ling et al., 2016) revealed that in cooperative learning, students could compete and work together in groups until their enthusiasm and creativity in learning were boosted.
 Furthermore, (Ling et al., 2016) states that cooperative learning in Mathematics leads to better outcomes because the students are put in a relaxed learning environment that encourages them to be more advanced in asking questions as a group.
 Similarly, (Inkeeree et al., 2018) argue that students can work as a team to develop social interaction skills that contribute to better achievement especially in learning mathematics.
 Scaffolding, according to (Sutiarso et al., 2017), can be provided in various ways, such as cards, handouts, instructions, examples, questions, stories, explanations, and visuals.
-Scaffolding is one of the teacher's strategies to bridge abstract concepts of geometry into concrete.
+Scaffolding is one of the teacher's strategies to bridge abstract concepts of geometry into the concrete.